jorroll/rschedule/README.md

 ### Calendar class

-`Calendar` objects support iterating through groups of `Schedule` objects (and `Schedule` objects support iterating through groups of `RRule` objects).
-Unlike Schedule or RRule objects, Calendar objects allow multiple occurrences happening at the same time (each associated with a different Schedule).
-As such, Calendar objects have `Calendar#collections()` which groups occurrences into a `Collection` by a specified `granularity` before yielding the `Collection`.
+`Calendar` objects support iterating through *the union* of a group of `HasOccurrences` objects occurrence's.
+Unlike Schedule or RRule objects, Calendar objects allow multiple occurrences happening at the same time (each associated with a different object).
+Because `Calendar` objects are constructed from objects, which implement the `HasOccurrences` interface, you can construct calendars out of other Calendars, out of Schedules, IntersectionCalendars, Rules, etc.

+Calendar objects have `Calendar#collections()` which groups occurrences into a `Collection` by a specified `granularity` before yielding the `Collection`.

 `collections()` granularity options are:
 - `"INSTANTANIOUSLY"` -- default